Error Bounds for FDD Massive MIMO Channel Covariance Conversion with Set-Theoretic Methods: Error bounds for uplink-downlink conversion in FDD MIMO systems

 and that the tuples $\{(v_k, b_k)\}_{k=1,\ldots,Q}\subset \mathcal{H}\times \real$ used to construct the linear variety $V^\dprime$ ($V^\dprime$ is a subspace if $b_1=\ldots=b_Q=0$) are known.
 We now define $V:=V^\prime\cap V^\dprime$ and construct a new set $S\subset\mathcal{H}$ containing all vectors in $S^\prime$ in \refeq{eq.setSp} and all vectors in $S^\dprime:= \{v_{1},\ldots, v_{Q}\}$; i.e.,

 By recalling that a nonempty intersection of closed linear varieties is a closed linear variety, the set $V=V^\prime \cap V^\dprime\ni\rho$ defined above is a closed linear variety $V$ that can be equivalently written as $V=\rho+M^\perp$, where $M\subset\mathcal{H}$ is the closed subspace $M:=\mathrm{span}(S)$.
 With these operations, we are now exactly in the setting of Proposition~\ref{prop.general_bound}.
-Before we proceed with the specialization of this proposition to the problem of uplink-downlink conversion, we first show that the projection $P_M:\mathcal{H}\to M$ is easy to compute numerically.
+Before we proceed with the specialization of this proposition to the problem of uplink-downlink conversion, we first show that the projections $P_M:\mathcal{H}\to M$ and $P_V(0)\in\mathcal{H}$ are easy to compute.